open/close all folders

 - Used in Rear Window as a way to stall a killer.

-- In The Colour of Magic, the Bel-Shamharoth is defeated by the flash of Twoflower's iconograph going off.
+- In The Colour of Magic, Bel-Shamharoth is defeated from the flash of Twoflower's iconograph going off.
+As a bonus there's even a photograph later, it's mostly of Rincewind's thumb with a few tentacles waving around at the edges.

 - Exaggerated by Otto von Chriek ever since his introduction in The Truth.
 He's a vampire who loves photography.
 As a result, whenever he takes a flash photo, it results in his demise until blood is poured on his ashes.
 He's tried a few solutions, but not using the flash hasn't been one of them.